droppedcode/eslint-plugin-jasmine-memoryleak-linter/README.md

 ## Known issues

-- "var" declarations in certain situations (when it is not used like a "let") can break some logics
+- "var" declarations in certain situations (when it is not used like a "let") can break some logics.
-- When using "Move declarations to the "it" block(s)", the fix will unnecessarily move it to blocks that does not capture the variable
+- When using "Move declarations to the "it" block(s)", the fix will unnecessarily move it to blocks that does not capture the variable.
+- Missing options to configure rules.